Rajinsharwar/Admin-Speedo-WordPress-Plugin/readme.txt

 * Moves JQuery to Footer for fast loading.
 * Reduces number of queried fields.
 * Removes Admin Widgets from Admin Dashboard.
+* Minifies the HTML, CSS and JS for the WordPress admin Dashboard.
 * Schedules daily optimization of Database.
 * Turns Template Editor off.
 * Limits the rate of WordPress Heartbeat API.